romeerez/orchid-orm/packages/docs/src/guide/columns-validation-methods.md

 ## transform

 Transform value with a custom function.
-Returned type of value becomes a type of the column (this is not particularly useful).
+Returned type of value becomes a type of column (this is not particularly useful).

 ```ts
 class SomeModel extends Model {